Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Choose a different system restore point

 3. At the next screen, start by checking the box associated with Show more restore points.
-Then, select a system restore point that has an older date than the apparition on the problem and click the Next button again.
+Then, select a system restore point that has an older date than the appearance of the problem and click the Next button again.

 Select a system restore point and click Next